SkillMimic: Learning Basketball Interaction Skills from Demonstrations: Related Work

-Owing to the complex dynamics involved in diverse interactions, the generation of interaction for simulated humanoids has long posed challenges in the fields of graphics and robotics.
+\paragraph{Learning Human-Object Interaction (HOI).} Learning HOI in simulation has long posed challenges in the fields of graphics and robotics \cite{li2023object,li2023controllable,xu2023interdiff,xu2024interdreamer,jiang2024scaling,jiang2023full,Starke2020Local,Starke2021Neural,wu2022saga,ghosh2022imos}.
 Early studies often relied on manually designed control structures.
-For example, Hodgins et al. \cite{hodgins1995animating} implement a variety of sports interactions, including running, bicycling, and vaulting, through the use of manually designed state machine controllers.
+For example, Hodgins et al. \cite{hodgins1995animating} implement a variety of sports interactions through the use of manually designed state machine controllers.
 Yin et al. \cite{yin2007simbicon} use finite-state machines to generate a large variety of gaits.
-Coros et al. \cite{coros2010generalized} utilize an inverted pendulum model to control foot placement, thereby achieving a variety of gait controls.
-With the advancement of machine learning, deep reinforcement learning \cite{arulkumaran2017deep} has been widely employed in character control, giving rise to an array of methods based on policy network control.
-These methods have been applied to a range of challenging activities, such as basketball \cite{liu2018learning}, skateboarding \cite{liu2017learning}, and cycling \cite{tan2014learning}, etc. The integration of imitation learning further simplifies the learning of interactions, and this data-driven learning paradigm significantly lessens the need for intricate expert design.
+Coros et al. \cite{coros2010generalized} utilize an inverted pendulum model to control foot placement.
+Recently, deep reinforcement learning \cite{arulkumaran2017deep} has been widely employed in character control, giving rise to an array of methods based on policy network control.
+These methods have been applied to a range of challenging activities, such as basketball \cite{liu2018learning}, skateboarding \cite{liu2017learning}, and cycling \cite{tan2014learning}, etc. The use of imitation rewards further lessens the reward design for locomotion styles.
 Zhang et al. \cite{tennis} propose a framework to learn diverse tennis skills from broadcast videos.
-Bae et al. \cite{bae2023pmp} incorporate multiple part-wise motion priors for diverse whole-body interactions, such as climbing ropes and weightlifting.
-Similarly, Braun et al. \cite{braun2023physically} develop a framework for synthesizing whole-body motions for dexterous grasps.
+Bae et al. \cite{bae2023pmp} incorporate multiple part-wise motion priors for diverse whole-body interactions.
+Similarly, Braun et al. \cite{braun2023physically} develop a framework for synthesizing whole-body grasps.